-Item No Recommendation Section (notes) (e) Describe any sensitivity analyses Methods (Statistical methods, second paragraph) Results Participants 13 (a) Report numbers of individuals at each stage of study-eg numbers potentially eligible, examined for eligibility, confirmed eligible, included in the study, completing follow-up, and analysed Results (paragraph 1) and Figure 2. (b) Give reasons for non- participation at each stage Figure 2 (c) Consider use of a flow diagram Figure 2 Descriptive data 14 (a) Give characteristics of study participants (eg de- mographic, clinical, social) and information on expo- sures and potential con- founders Results (paragraph 2 to 4), and tables 1 and 2 (b) Indicate number of participants with missing data for each variable of interest Results (first paragraph of "Sensorimotor outcome at two years of age" section) and tables 1 to 4 (c) Summarise follow-up time (eg, average and total amount) N/A Outcome data 15 Report numbers of outcome events or summary measures over time Results (first paragraph of "Sensorimotor outcome at two years of age" section) and table 3 Main results 16 (a) Give unadjusted estimates and, if applicable, confounder-adjusted estimates and their precision (eg, 95% confidence interval).
-Make clear which confounders were adjusted for and why they were included Confounders are presented in the Methods (section "Statis- tical methods", paragraph 1).
-Unadjusted and adjusted esti- mates are presented in the Re- sults (sections "Sensorimotor outcome at two years of age" and "Morbidity-free survival") as well as tables 4 and 5. (b) Report category boundaries when continuous variables were categorized Methods ("Potential explanatory variables" section) and tables 1 and 2
+Item No Recommendation Section (notes) Results Participants 13 (a) Report numbers of individuals at each stage of study - eg numbers potentially eligible, examined for eligibility, confirmed eligible, included in the study, completing follow-up, and analysed Results (paragraph 1) and Figure 2. (b) Give reasons for non- participation at each stage Figure 2. (c) Consider use of a flow diagram Figure 2.
+Descriptive data 14 (a) Give characteristics of study participants (eg de- mographic, clinical, social) and information on expo- sures and potential con- founders Results (paragraph 1), and S2 appendix: supplementary results relating to intensity of perinatal care for extremely preterm babies and outcomes at a higher gestational age (tables 1 and 2). (b) Indicate number of participants with missing data for each variable of interest Results (first paragraph) and S2 appendix: supplementary results relating to intensity of perinatal care for extremely preterm babies and outcomes at a higher gestational age (tables 1 and 2). (c) Summarise follow-up time (eg, average and total amount) N/A. Outcome data 15 Report numbers of outcome events or summary measures over time Results (first paragraph) and table 1.
+Main results 16 (a) Give unadjusted estimates and, if applicable, confounder-adjusted estimates and their precision (eg, 95% confidence interval).
+Make clear which confounders were adjusted for and why they were included Confounders are presented in the Methods (section "Statistical methods", paragraph 1).
+Unadjusted and adjusted estimates are presented in the Results as well as tables 2 and 3 and in S2 appendix: supplementary results relating to intensity of perinatal care for extremely preterm babies and outcomes at a higher gestational age (tables 1 to 3). (b) Report category bound- aries when continuous vari- ables were categorized Methods ("Potential explanatory variables" section) and S2 appendix (tables 1 and 2).